 Resort Benefits at Loews Sapphire Falls

-Like Loews Royal Pacific Resort, Sapphire Falls is categorized in the "preferred" category, but it's important to note that it doesn't offer all of the same benefits.
+Sapphire Falls is in the "preferred" hotels category.
 First and most importantly, it does not include Universal Express Unlimited ride access.
 This is strictly available at premier resorts Loews Portofino Bay Resort, Hard Rock Hotel and Loews Royal Pacific Resort.
-It is a category above Universal's Cabana Bay Beach Resort, a prime value.
 All of the resorts offer one-hour Early Park Admission to the Wizarding World of Harry Potter, complimentary transportation to the theme parks and Universal CityWalk, resort-wide changing privileges and more.
 Early Park Admission to the Wizarding World is a nice perk, especially during the busiest times, and allows you to get a hop on your visit to the parks, Universal Studios Florida and Unviersal's Islands of Adventure.

 The Rooms at Loews Sapphire Falls Resort